All-knowledge/pandemic_overview/README.md

 # What is Eugenics and who in history has involvement
 -
 -
+# Who is with us - who is against lockdowns and injections
+## Who are famous people who are questioning the whole narriative of lockdowns and injecting young healthy people
+- Ian Brown (British Rocker Stone Roses and solo)
+- Van Morrison (British Rocker 1960's to now)
+- Eric Clapton (British Rocker 1960's to now)
+-

+# Who apparently is a fascist in favor of lockdowns and injections of young healthy of reproductive age
-# Who are famous people who appear to be supporting lockdowns and healhy young people being injected
+## Who are famous medical, research and data scientists people who appear to be supporting lockdowns and healhy young people being injected
 - Nate Silver - FiveThirtyEight.com
+-

+## Who are news people who appear to be supporting lockdowns and healhy young people being injected
 - The Atlantic Monthly - Steve Jobs's wife Powell owns the Atlantic Monthly
--

-# Who are news people who appear to be supporting lockdowns and healhy young people being injected
 - Rachel Maddow
 - Young Turks
 - DailyKos